The Semi-Classical Limit

 Figure 6: One time frame (t = 1000) from a mode with initial momentum towards the join between the end caps and the sides of the stadium.

-Figure 7: The total probability density as a function of time for the experiment described in
+Figure 7: The total probability density as a

-- Gaussian at centre of stadium, initial momentum equal in x and y.
+Figure 6 - Gaussian at centre of stadium, initial momentum equal in x and y.

 It may also be seen from Figure 7 that the conservation of the total probability is not nearly as rigorous as was seen for the previous experiments.
 Indeed, fluctuations in total probability of around 25% are observed when the wavepacket interacts with the wall of the stadium.